intuition-dev/httpRPC/back/CRUD/README.md

 ## CRUD w/ ViewModel (VM)

-You can use any framework or library with INTUITION.
+You can use any framework or library with INTUITION .
 And INTUITION  comes with a recommended 'app framework' for Web Apps, a ViewModel.
 VM.
 The VM contains the fetch, REST, RPC or such commands to get the remote data.
 But more important: the VM maps to the View data fields exactly.

 This is similar to M-VM-V patern.
 Major difference is that the VM for INTUITION  is what KnockOut called Complex VM or a Master VM.

 The VM is called by the View's UIBinding and VM is tested end2end and (distributed) load/stress to find the performance.